MP Estate Planning UK

 Inheritance Tax Rates

-Understanding these rates and thresholds is crucial for effective estate planning.
-We recommend consulting with a tax professional to ensure you’re taking advantage of all available exemptions and reliefs.
+Understanding these rates and thresholds is essential for effective inheritance tax planning.
+With the NRB frozen for over 16 years and property values continuing to rise, proactive planning has never been more important.
+We recommend consulting with a specialist estate planning professional — not a generalist — to ensure you’re taking full advantage of all available exemptions and reliefs.

 Key Exemptions and Reliefs